dhananjaya-mulukaledu/AWS-developer-associate/README.md

 ### Replicas and backup
 - Automated backup feature of the AWS RDS is a MULTI-AZ deployment that creates backup in SINGLE REGION.

 ****
+## ElastiCache
+- It allows you to seamlessly set up, run, and scale popular open-Source compatible in-memory data stores in the cloud.
+- Build data-intensive apps or boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores.
+- Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
+- With ElastiCache, ```Application -> ElastiCache Endpoint -> Redis / Memcached``` AWS manages:
+  - Servers
+  - Redis installation
+  - Patching
+  - Failover
+  - Monitoring
+  - Backups (Redis)
+  - Cluster management
+- Broadly, there are two types of caching strategies:
+- Lazy Loading: application check for data in cache if found in cache return data, else fetch data from DB and then update the cache and return the data.
+- Write-Through: application adds / updates cache, whenwere there is post / patch request to DB.
+  - Advantages:
+    - Data in cache is always in sync with the DB.
+  - Disadvantages:
+    - if you spin up a new node, the data is missing in cache untill it getting added / updated.
+    - cache churn: Most data ends up ever read, adding TTL can help here.

+****